Perfect Oven Baked Potatoes Recipe

 Serving suggestions:

-These Roasted Potatoes are one of my favorite side dishes ever.
-They are delicious and can be served with chicken meals or beef dishes, and the best part is that they require about 5 minutes of prep work.
-Once baked, you can serve them as is, or pile them high with your favorite toppings.
+These roasted potatoes are one of my favorite side dishes.
+They are delicious and can be served with chicken or beef dishes.
+The best part is that they require about 5 minutes of prep work.
+Serve them with my delicious air-fried pork chops.
+Top these with a scoop of my best Instant Pot chili, or serve them with this crockpot roasted chicken or bacon-wrapped pork loin.

 Frequently asked questions

-No, I would not soak them because the main purpose of doing that is to remove the starch.
+No, I would not soak them because the primary purpose of doing that is to remove the starch.
 When making baked potatoes, starch is not something to get rid of.
 However, they do need to be scrubbed clean and dried before using them.
 First, scrub them with a vegetable brush under cold running water until all the dirt is gone.
 Remember, potatoes grow under the ground and usually do not get a good bath before being bagged.
 Then, rinse, drain, and pat them dry.

 More delicious side dishes to try: